tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Entities represent all interactable objects in the world.
 They consist of components representing their abilities, attributes...

+### Model Factory

+Utility module which acts as a factory to create model related objects like points, entities...

+Load using `frts/ModelFactory` in the utilities section of the load file.

 ### Point

 A Point represents a 3D coordinate in the current region.
 It consists of x, y and z.
 It allows different mathematical operations.